jkenton/jkenton-pages/_posts/2025-12-22-solstice-plus.md

 [JMK: This song had my all-time favorite line, describing just how over it the protagonist is.

-*Save your good money on the phone<br/> 'cause I can hang up as fast as you can call*
+*Don't go wastin' your good money on the phone<br/> 'cause I can hang up as fast as you can call*

 Sometimes, people don't get to live as long as they might otherwise have.
 I'm glad they recorded those songs when they did.]